 Other conditions are more serious, and you may need extra treatment.
 Your meds might be to blame, or they could crop up because your body can’t absorb nutrients from your foods during a flare-up.

-The type of Crohn's or ulcerative colitis you have can also make you more likely to have problems outside your digestive tract.
+The type of IBD you have, Crohn's or ulcerative colitis, can also make you more likely to have problems outside your digestive tract.

 These “extra-intestinal” symptoms, as doctors like to call them, can affect many areas of your body, including your joints, mouth, eyes, skin, liver, gallbladder, kidney, and pancreas.
 Even osteoporosis has been linked to IBDs.
 You can have one of these extra symptoms or several.
 They're more common if your parents or siblings have an inflammatory bowel disease and have extra-intestinal problems related to IBD.